 }

 Using these functions, I was able to get my mount to move up and down programmatically.
-Sweet!
+Nice!

-Next I needed to connect the microcontroller to my Wi-Fi Network, and link it to my Google Home.
-I used two free online services for that: IFTTT and Adafruit IO.
+Now, to tie it into my home automation, I needed to connect the Pico to Wi-Fi and link it to Google Home.
+I turned to two free services: IFTTT and Adafruit IO.

 Connecting the Pico